angadhn/MySite/_notes/your-first-note.md

 And of course, images look great:

 <img src="{{ site.baseurl }}/assets/image.jpg"/>

+// For a margin figure:
+{% marginfigure 'fig-id-1' 'assets/image.jpg' 'This is the caption for the margin figure' %}

+// For a main column figure:
+{% maincolumn 'assets/image.jpg' 'This is the caption for the main column figure' %}

 You can also ==highlight some content== by wrapping it with `==`.